kmesh-net/kmesh/docs/proposal/tcp_long_connection_metrics.md

 nitty-gritty.
 -->

-Metrics will be collected using eBPF kprobes hooks, and a eBPF map will be used to transfer metrics from kernel space to userspace.
+Metrics will be collected using eBPF tracepoint hooks, and a eBPF map will be used to transfer metrics from kernel space to userspace.

-#### Design Details
+### Design Details

 <!--
 This section should contain enough information that the specifics of your